emacs-mirror/emacs/mps/manual/source/glossary/m.rst

     mutable

         Any :term:`object` which may be changed by a program is :term:`mutable`.
 Opposite of :term:`immutable`.

         .. opposite:: :term:`immutable`.

     mutator

-        In a :term:`garbage-collected <garbage collection>` system, the part that executes the user code, which :term:`allocates <allocate>` :term:`objects <object>` and modifies, or *mutates*, them.
+        In a :term:`garbage-collected <garbage collection>` system,
+        the part that executes the user code, which :term:`allocates
+        <allocate>` :term:`objects <object>` and modifies, or
+        *mutates*, them.

-        For purposes of describing :term:`incremental garbage collection`, the system is divided into the *mutator* and the :term:`collector (2)`.
+        For purposes of describing :term:`incremental garbage
+        collection`, the system is divided into the *mutator* and the :term:`collector (2)`.
 These can be separate threads of computation, or interleaved within the same thread.

         The user code issues allocation requests, but the allocator code is usually considered part of the collector.
 Indeed, one of the major ways of scheduling the other work of the collector is to perform a little of it at every allocation.

-        While the mutator mutates, it implicitly :term:`frees <free (1)>` :term:`storage` by overwriting :term:`references <reference>`.
+        While the mutator mutates, it implicitly :term:`frees <free (1)>` :term:`storage` by overwriting :term:`references
+        <reference>`.

         .. historical::

-            This term is due to Dijkstra et al.
+            This term is due to [DLMSS76]_.

         .. opposite:: :term:`collector (2)`.

-        .. bibref:: [DLMSS76]_.